 - One part vermiculite

-If making your own mix, aim for something that has a balance of being able to stay moist yet can drain well.
-If seedlings are too wet, they may suffer from damping-off, a fungal disease that causes them to wither where the stem meets the soil.
-With that, the seedlings eventually fall over and die.
+When making your mix, aim for something that balances moisture and drainage.
+If seedlings are too wet, they may suffer from damping off, a fungal disease that causes them to wither where the stem meets the soil.
+When this disease afflicts seedlings, they eventually fall over and die.

 If you need a mix that drains more easily, use less compost and more peat moss or perlite.
-If you are looking for a mix that holds more water, add proportionally more compost or vermiculite.
+If you are looking for a mix that holds more water, add more compost or vermiculite proportionally.